tnilanon/ctw/README.md

 understand and debug.

+FAQs
+==

+- How to initialize CTW and GTW?

+  CTW and GTW can be initialized by any temporal alignment algorithm.
+In our experiments, CTW, GTW and other iterative time warping methods were initialized by **uniform time warping (UTW)**.
+Given two sequences of different lengths, UTW uniformly and linearly stretches sequences to align frames.
+For instance, given two sequences, where `X = [x1, x2, x3]` and `Y = [y1, y2, y3, y4, y5, y6]`, UTW aligns the frames as `{x1, y1, y2}`, `{x2, y3, y4}`, `{x3, y5, y6}`.

+- How to set the parameters for CTW and GTW?

+  One of the most important parameters for CTW and GTW is the regularization weight `λ` for CCA.
+This is because without proper regularization, CCA becomes an ill-posed problem in high-dimensional space.
+I usually set `λ=0.1`.
+But you might need to tune this parameter for your applications.

+- How to use DTW for aligning more than 2 sequences?

+  One of the most important parameters for CTW and GTW is the regularization weight `λ` for CCA.
+This is because without proper regularization, CCA becomes an ill-posed problem in high-dimensional space.
+I usually set `λ=0.1`.
+But you might need to tune this parameter for your applications.

+- Which functions are implemented in C++?

+  For each C++ code, we provide its corresponding Matlab version.
+For instance, you can use `dtwFordSlow.m` instead of `dtwFord.cpp`.
+They have the same interface in both input and output.
+The C++ code is faster to obtain result while the Matlab version is easier to understand and debug.

 References
 ==
 [1] F. Zhou and F. De la Torre, "Generalized Time Warping for Multi-modal Alignment of Human Motion," in CVPR, 2012.